tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 1 - Getting Started/getting-started.md

 <h5>How does an App Work?</h5>

-There is essentially only three components for every single mobile app.
+There are essentially only three components for every single mobile app.

 1. User interface elements shown on the screen.
 2. The second component is the code.